-Shareholder proposals intended to be presented at the 2016 Annual Meeting of Shareholders must be received by the Secretary of the Company no later than December 9, 2015 in order to be considered for inclusion in the Company's Proxy Statement relating to the 2016 Annual Meeting of Shareholders pursuant to Rule 14a-8 under the Exchange Act ("Rule 14a-8").
+Shareholder proposals intended to be presented at the 2019 Annual Meeting of Shareholders must be received by the Secretary of the Company no later than November 29, 2018 in order to be considered for inclusion in the Company's Proxy Statement relating to the 2019 Annual Meeting of Shareholders pursuant to Rule 14a-8 under the Exchange Act, or "Rule 14a-8."

-For a proposal of a shareholder to be presented at the Company's 2016 Annual Meeting of Shareholders, other than a shareholder proposal included in the Company's Proxy Statement pursuant to Rule 14a-8, it must be received at the principal executive offices of the Company no earlier than November 9, 2015, and no later than 5:00 p.m., Eastern Time on December 9, 2015.
-If the 2016 Annual Meeting of Shareholders is scheduled to take place before April 19, 2016 or after June 18, 2016, then notice must be delivered no earlier than the 150th day prior to the 2016 Annual Meeting of Shareholders and not later than 5:00 p.m., Eastern Time on the 120th day prior to the 2016 Annual Meeting of Shareholders or the tenth day following the day on which public announcement of the date of the 2016 Annual Meeting of Shareholders is first made by the Company.
+For a proposal of a shareholder to be presented at the Company's 2019 Annual Meeting of Shareholders, other than a shareholder proposal included in the Company's Proxy Statement pursuant to Rule 14a-8, it must be received at our principal executive offices no earlier than October 30, 2018, and no later than 5:00 p.m., Eastern Time on November 29, 2018.
+If the 2019 Annual Meeting of Shareholders is scheduled to take place before April 16, 2019 or after June 15, 2019, then notice must be delivered no earlier than the 150th day prior to the 2019 Annual Meeting of Shareholders and not later than the later of 5:00 p.m., Eastern Time on the 120th day prior to the 2019 Annual Meeting of Shareholders or the tenth day following the day on which public announcement of the date of the 2019 Annual Meeting of Shareholders is first made by the Company.
 Any such proposal should be mailed to: Ellington Financial LLC, 53 Forest Avenue, Old Greenwich, Connecticut 06870, Attn: Secretary.